 - Expulsion From the University: The student can be expelled with permanent notation on the transcript.

-Faculty members assign a sanction that generates a record with the Office of Academic Integrity.
-While voluntarily taking the remediation course can affect the student’s record, it has no effect on the faculty sanction.
-In order to change a sanction, a student has the right to appeal.
+Undergraduate students with a first-time offense can choose to complete an academic integrity remediation assignment to remove their record with the Office of Academic Integrity, but the remediation process has no effect on the faculty sanction.
+To change a sanction, a student has the right to appeal.